• Skip to primary navigation

 Meat, cheese, and seafood

 After the dips and spreads are in place, I like to add the meats and cheese.
-Usually, cubes of good feta cheese and a hard cheese like graviera (gruyere is similar) or kasseri will do the trick, along with a set of serving knives.
+Usually, cubes of good feta cheese and a hard cheese like graviera (gruyere is similar) or kasseri (think provolone) will do the trick, along with a set of serving knives.

 A high-quality uncured salami is next.
 I also love to add sliced pastourma (or pastirma).
 It is not exclusively Greek, more like Turkish, but my grandma always offers it at her dinner table, and I like to follow her lead.